 Google Assistant has a 'Continued Conversation' mode which allows you to ask a follow up question after being given a response by Google Assistant.
 Rather than have to use the 'Hey Google' wake word again.
 Go to your Google Assistant settings and and choose 'Continue Conversation', then choose which device you want to enable it on.

 Change your Assistant language

-Open the Google Assistant settings > Tap on the Assistant tab under your name > Tap on Languages > Tap on 'Add a Language' to choose a language for speaking to your Assistant.
+Open the Google Assistant settings > Tap on Languages > Tap on 'Add a Language' to choose a language for speaking to your Assistant.

 Enable/disable always-on 'Hey Google'

 Open the Google Assistant settings > 'Hey Google and Voice Match' and toggle the 'Hey Google' on or off.

 Turn on the toggle to give Assistant permission to recognise your voice whenever you say "Hey Google" - even if your screen is off or you're using an app.
 This makes Assistant always-on.

 Use 'Hey Google' to unlock device

-Open the Google Assistant settings > Tap on the Assistant tab under your name > Scroll down to Assistant devices > Tap on your phone > Scroll down to 'Lock screen personal results'.
+Open the Google Assistant settings > Scroll down to 'Personal results' > Toggle on 'Lock screen personal results'.